edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ## Specific artifacts

 ### PSS
-Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP {{<OP}}.
+Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP ({{<OP}}).
 This *passpport-specific signature* (*PSS*) MUST be an Ed25519 signature serialized as CESR; it is NOT a JWS.
 The 64 raw bytes of the signature are left-padded to 66 bytes, then base64url-encoded.
 The `AA` at the front of the result is cut and replaced with `0B`, giving an 88-character string.
 A regex that matches the result is: `0B[-_\w]{86}`, and a sample value (with the middle elided) is: `0BNzaC1lZD...yRLAYeKNQvYx`.

 The signature MUST be the result of running the EdDSA algorithm over input data that consists of the following ordered metadata about a call: the source phone number (`orig` claim in the JWT), the destination phone number (`dest` claim), an OOBI for the OP (`kid`), a timestamp (`iat`), optional brand information (`card` with value `null` if missing), optional `call-reason` (with value `null` if missing), optional `goal` (with value `null` if missing), and a reference to evidence (`evd`).